ICP-Hacker-House/ICP_Hacker_House_HK/README.md

 Ask your hacker house mentor

 ## Submission
-To submit a project for the hackathon - raise a pull request and  every commit before the deadline will be considered.
+To submit a project for the hackathon - open an [Issue](https://github.com/ICP-Hacker-House/ICP_Hacker_House_HK/issues) on this repository before the deadline.

-Your submission needs to be in `submissions/`

-In order for your PR to be considered you need to have a `README.md` file at the root of the repository which contains:
+In order for your submission to be considered, include the following things in the Issue description:

+-   link to a Github repository containing your project, code and a README.md on how to run it (main branch is considered only)
+-   you can also include a video to showcase your project
 -   project description
 -   track
 -   team participants